 - Quality equipment — and plenty of it.
 That means double tanks from the best manufacturers, dual outlet manifolds, dive computers, a lift bag, a penetration reel, high-intensity dive lights and a strobe to make down lines easier to find.

 - Redundancy.
 Deep divers unanimously say that two regulators are a must, plus a completely independent pony bottle.
 They also all vote for multiple dive gauges, one analog and one computerized.

 - Experience, experience, experience.
 Nothing is a substitute for the intuitive knowledge that comes with hundreds of dives and years of practice.
 “It’s not something you can do without putting in the dues of gradually building up the capability,” Those who try short cuts may end up paying a very high price, experienced divers warn.
-Remember, I had already made over 260 dives and am a 4**** CMAS diver, before I dived that deep.
+Remember, I had already made over 260 dives and am a 4**** CMAS diver and PADI, master scubadiver, before I dived that deep.